NethServer/docs/administrator-manual/en/ha.rst

 on the secondary node only if the master node has failed.

-If both nodes fail, you should re-install the primary node, reconfigure the cluster and restore the backup only at the end.
+If both nodes fail, you should re-install the primary node, reconfigure the cluster and restore the backup only as the last step.
-After the restore, reboot the system.
+Whenb the restore ends, reboot the system.